raven-dev-ops/helldivers2_discord_bot/privacy_policy.md

 These third parties have their own privacy policies and terms.
 We encourage you to review those documents separately.

-The `ads.txt` file in this repository is intended for use with web hosting and does not mean the Discord bot itself serves ads inside Discord.

 9. Changes to This Policy
 -------------------------